 Abstract

-Genome instability drives the progression of benign neoplasias to life-threatening disease, but the causes of genome instability are not fully understood.
+Genome instability drives the progression of benign neoplasias to life-threatening disease, but the causes of instability are not fully understood.
 Since genome instability can promote development of metastasis angiogenesis, and chemotherapy resistance, it is urgent to understand the causes of genome instability in cancer and to predict future genome instability.
 Re-replication, the abnormal firing of DNA replication origins more than once per cell division cycle, causes genome instability in cultured human cells.
 We hypothesize that DNA re-replication is a source of genome instability in human tumors, and that differences in re-replication drive different courses of cancer progression.
 Though re-replication cannot be directly measured in tumor biopsies, we propose that the cellular response to re-replication is reflected in distinct patterns of gene expression.
 We will therefore test an innovative strategy to detect re-replication in human tumors by gene expression profiling.
 We will induce re-replication in cultured normal mammary or bronchial epithelial cells, evaluate mRNA abundance by microarray analysis, and define a re-replication gene expression signature.
 We will then compare this signature to databases of mRNA abundance in breast tumors and to established oncogene mRNA signatures.
-This comparison will determine which oncogene pathways, cancer subtypes, and clinical parameters correlate with re-replication.
+This comparison will determine which oncogene pathways, cancer subtypes, and clinical parameters correlate with re-.
 Although all cancers have mutations, tumors from individual patients show different degrees and types of chromosomal abnormalities.
 Therefore, we will classify individual tumors for high or low genome instability using new cancer genome databases to determine if re-replication correlates with high genome instability or specific spectra of genetic alterations.

 Lay summary (250 words)

 Cancer is a heterogeneous collection of distinct diseases and disease subtypes.
 One of the most challenging issues for treatment is predicting how an individual patient’s cancer will progress.
-Cancer cells give rise to new mutations faster than normal cells do, and are thus said to exhibit “genome instability.”
+Cancer cells give rise to new mutations faster than normal cells do, and are thus said to exhibit jskdfhkfdjhg askdg aou awetaw “genome instability.”
 Genome instability is a major driver of cancer metastasis, resistance to chemotherapy, and relapse.
 We do not yet fully understand the reasons for genome instability in cancers, nor do we have satisfactory methods to compare genome instability between tumors.

 Based on our work and the work of others, we hypothesize that a particular form of DNA replication mistake, known as “re-replication,” is a source of genome instability in human tumors, and that differences in re-replication drive different courses of disease progression.
 We propose an innovative approach to evaluate re-replication in human cancers that combines laboratory tests of cultured mammary epithelial cells with statistical analysis of human breast tumor databases.
 Our goal is to derive a signature of re-replication that can then be evaluated in any new tumor.
 Success will generate an entirely novel means to classify tumors.
 Moreover, we will identify sources of endogenous DNA damage and regulatory mechanisms driving genome instability in vivo, uncover potential activities for new targeted therapies, and create an enormously valuable tool for predicting disease progression.
 Our long-term goals for this project include determining precisely how re-replication contributes to the spectrum of genetic abnormalities in breast cancer cells and extending the analysis to ovarian and cervical cancers.